MA Political Science - Democracy and Elections (Standard Route) / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- You would like to learn from the greatest concentration of Elections scholars in the country
+- Learn from the greatest concentration of elections scholars in the country.

-- You want to access teaching based on high quality data from the prestigious British Election Study that we run
+- Access teaching based on high quality data from the prestigious British Election Study, which we run.

-- You are interested in cutting edge research-led teaching by internationally renowned specialists in the area of elections and democratic engagement
+- Develop your interest in cutting edge research-led teaching by internationally renowned specialists in the area of elections and democratic engagement.

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.